The stress study: Business Chemistry® has been saved

 Our study suggests that some people are experiencing quite a bit more stress at work than others, and further, that one’s Business Chemistry type may be a predictable way to identify who those people are.

 We’d venture to guess that few teams can afford to have a large proportion of their members working below capacity.
-Assuming stress impacts engagement, productivity, and worker health in the ways it’s purported to, organizations and teams might want to pay special attention to their inward-facing team members, particularly their Guardians and I-Dreamers, to understand what might be done to reduce stress levels.
+Assuming stress impacts engagement, productivity, and worker health in the ways it’s purported to, organisations and teams might want to pay special attention to their inward-facing team members, particularly their Guardians and Integrator-Dreamers, to understand what might be done to reduce stress levels.
 Not only do these types likely represent a large proportion of any workforce, but they often bring particular strengths that can add value to a team—like conscientiousness, strong listening-skills, and detail-focus.

 Most teams have a diversity of styles working together toward common goals.
 We’ve found that understanding differences is a powerful first step for such teams looking to improve their working relationships, and ultimately their performance.
 These findings on Business Chemistry and stress add to the knowledge-base that can help teams do so.